avashjoshi/Portfolio_Website/README.md

 # Portfolio_Website
-I have created my personal website using HTML, CSS and JavaScript in 2020.
+I created my personal website using HTML, CSS and JavaScript in 2020.